drsophiemurray/moswoc-flare-verification/README.md

 * ``MOSWOC_validation.R`` shows examples of how the verification analysis was undertaken, e.g., making ROC curves and reliability diagrams.

-Licence
+License
 -------

-The content of this project is licensed under the [Creative Commons Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0/), and the underlying source code used to format and display that content is licensed under the MIT license.
+The content of this project is licensed under the [Creative Commons Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0/), and the underlying source code used to format and display that content is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php).